 PCHC is committed to the health and wellbeing of all of our patients and communities.
-We strive to provide an environment that is inclusive, patient-centered, and welcoming to all.
+We strive to provide an environment that is inclusive, patient-centered, welcoming, and affirming to all.

-For the past eight years in a row, PCHC has been recognized as a Leader in LGBT Healthcare Equality by the Human Rights Campaign Foundation (HRC).
-This means that our practices and policies value the equality and inclusion of LGBTQ patients, visitors, and employees.
+For the past 10 years in a row, PCHC has been recognized as a Leader in LGBTQIA+ Healthcare Equality by the Human Rights Campaign.
+This means that our practices and policies value the equality and inclusion of LGBTQIA+ patients, visitors, and employees.

 One of the keys to good healthcare is being open with your primary care provider.
-Health professionals treating you need to know about your sexual orientation and gender identity to give the best possible care.
-For tips on being open with healthcare providers, go to www.hrc.org/resources
+Health professionals treating you need to know about your sexual orientation, gender expression and gender identity to provider you with the best possible care.
+For tips on having these conversations with your healthcare providers, go to: www.hrc.org/resources

 “What Do I Do?”
 Handbook: